CampbellCrowley/SpikeyBot-Discord/README.md

 - musicstats (Shows information about currently playing broadcasts)
 - chat (Forces the sent message to be sent to dialogflow instead of being treated as a normal command)
 - listcommands (Lists all commands that are currently registered with SpikeyBot~Commands)
+- getprefix (Used by chatbot so users can ask the bot, by mentioning it, what the prefix is)

 # Events
 - Added to guild